steve-canham/imp_ror/docs/4_Database Schemas.md

 of these categorised values, e.g. the organisation, name, link, external id and relationship types.
 This is intended to make any future data processing quicker and future display more flexible.

 b) Ensuring all names specified as a 'ROR name' have a name type designated.
-In a small number of cases (about 30) this is not the case.
+In a very small number of cases this is not the case.
 They are therefore classified as labels, which allows them to be processed in the same way as all other ROR names.

 c) The removal of duplicates from the names table.
-There are a small number of organisations that have two names with the same value - in some cases, though certainly not all, caused by the correction described in b).
-In most cases (currently about 65) these are names with two types listed in the source file, usually both 'label' and 'alias'.
-In further cases (currently about 10) the names are the same type but have two different language codes applied.
-These duplications are removed according to the folowing rules:
+There are a small number of organisations that have two names with the same value - in one case caused by the correction described in b).
+In most of these cases these are identical names with two types listed in the source file, usually both 'label' and 'alias'.
+In further cases the names are the same type but have two different language codes applied.
+These duplications are removed according to the following rules:
 <ul>
 <li>If one of the duplicate pairs is a ror name and the other is not, the one that is not is removed.</li>
 <li>If one is a label and the other an alias or acronym, the alias or acronym is removed.</li>